 Measuring variability of celestial objects brightness is one of the most rewarding task, that can be picked up by astronomy amateur.
 Variable stars are perfect example of dynamics in the Universe, and the timescale of this changes may be years, days but also minutes!
 But these are not only stars that varies – we can also measure exoplanet transits or asteroids.
 In this latter case basing on asteroid lightcurve both rotational period and shape can be determined.
+We can perform all these photometry activities with Muniwin software.

 At this moment I assume you already have: